 More Flower Power: Trailing tulips in Holland

 Ever enjoyed a mix of steam and rain?

 The sounds of that market had been very exotic too but the constant drumming of the rain on tarpaulin sheets strung overhead, had muted the lively noises.
 Conversations, squeals of the animals on sale, pulls, pushes, scratches, and drops had drowned in a constant soft roar of the rain.
 It had felt like an underwater experience when all the action around us are cotton wool silent and my Da Lat days had been heavy rain soaked.
-It had rained torrentially most of the every day and the rain drenched Da Lat market had lacked the harsh cacophony of Indian bazaars.
+It had rained torrentially most of every day and the rain-drenched Da Lat market had lacked the harsh cacophony of Indian bazaars.
 The noise of the rain and muted market sounds had been strangely rejuvenating for the tired traveler’s soul and my best experience had been dining there with downpour sloshing from tarpaulin sheets.
 With so much time being spent at the market, it had been sensible to eat all my meals there and the market had been served by a small local food court.
 It had served rustic local delicacies and the little space had a lot of action going on.
-A continuous mind boggling pattern of steaming, frying, and grilling filled the air with delicious aromas and my lunch had consistently come from a bent old lady.
+A continuous mind-boggling pattern of steaming, frying, and grilling filled the air with delicious aromas and my lunch had consistently come from a bent old lady.
 She had sold hearty Vietnamese noodle soup in large bowls and I had never once questioned her about the meat.
 In return, she had always added a local bagel along with my meal and I had often lingered there longer than required.
-The rising soupy steam mingling with the rain had tasted delicious and ever since, Da Lat had been stamped in my memory forever.
+The rising soupy steam mingling with the rain had tasted delicious and ever since Da Lat had been stamped in my memory forever.